-Today, we welcome back guest author, Ashley Webb.
-On April 1, several women met at Belvidere Hill Baptist Church in Oregon Hill, Richmond, to discuss their plans.
-Starting peacefully, the group planned to march through the streets, intent on “the … Continue reading
+Today, we welcome back guest author, Ashley Webb. (part two of two) On April 1, several women met at Belvidere Hill Baptist Church in Oregon Hill, Richmond, to discuss their plans.
+Starting peacefully, the group planned to march through the … Continue reading

 Today, we welcome back guest author Ashley Webb.
 By 1863, Richmond was a major railway hub, an industrial center of the South, and the burgeoning capital of the Confederacy.
 With the continuation of the Civil War, large influxes of soldiers … Continue reading

 The following post by guest author Dan Welch is one of a series of posts that will chronicle a Union surgeon’s letters leading up to the end of the Civil War, 150 years later.
 One of the best sets of … Continue reading

 James Taylor captured the aftermath of the Battle of Cedar Creek in this sketch.
 Here, Union surgeons operate on the wounded in Middletown.

 James Taylor’s was one of many nineteenth century drawings of Philip Sheridan rallying his men on the battlefield of Cedar Creek.